ShaunD12522/RetinaScan-AI/README.md

 ## Deployment Architecture

-The app is deployed on an **AWS EC2** instance and served over HTTPS at a free DuckDNS domain, with an automated CI/CD pipeline for continuous deployment.
+The app is deployed on an **AWS EC2** instance, with an automated CI/CD pipeline for continuous deployment.

 ```
 GitHub (main branch)